 Some circumstances are not handled via Special Consideration.
 To find out about other supports for assessments and exams please visit the problems with assessments and exams website.

 Applications for Special Consideration

 You must be able to:

 - submit your application any time before, and up to five business days after, the due date of your assessment/examination.

-Late applications can only be accepted where extraordinary circumstances impact you during the period in which applications are normally made or if you have a Learning Access Plan (LAP).
+Late applications can only be accepted where extraordinary circumstances impact you during the period in which applications are normally made.
 A late application must be accompanied by evidence, and is limited to circumstances such as:

 Where supporting documentation is not available when you submit your application, you should indicate in your application when you expect to be able to supply it.

 Applications without accompanying documentation will normally be held for a period of up to five business days, unless you inform the Special Consideration team of the further delay by replying to the email requesting the documentation.

 Where documentation is not provided in an agreed timeframe, your application will be cancelled.